ProyectoIntegrador2018/makers/README.md

 ## Development

-### Setup the project
+### Setup the project locally

-To run the project, you will need to make sure you have [Ruby](http://www.ruby-lang.org/en/) 2.5.3 and [Ruby on Rails](https://rubyonrails.org) 5.2.2 or later installed on your development environment.
-You can find instructions to install both of them in [ GoRails ](https://gorails.com/setup/).
-You will also need [PostgreSQL](https://www.postgresql.org) for the database.
+To run the project, you will need to make sure you have [Docker](https://docker.com) installed on your machine.

 After installing, you can follow this simple steps: